-- The financial resources of the Health Department are limited. - Changes to fees affect self-pay patients, contract rates for commercial and fee-based Medicaid and Medicare contracts.
-In addition, fee changes will affect levels that Medicare patients seen in the FQHC are reimbursed. - The methodology for fee development is consistent between LCHD/CHC and T.B.
-Clinic (i.e., methodology should follow the approach used in developing fees for medical, dental, and behavioral health).
+- Access to services for individuals with limited financial means is part of the Health Department's mission and needs to be maintained. - The financial resources of the Health Department are limited. - Changes to fees affect self-pay patients, contract rates for commercial and fee-based Medicaid and Medicare contracts.
+In addition, fee changes will affect reimbursement levels that Medicare patients seen in the FQHC are reimbursed.

+• The methodology for fee development is consistent between LCHD/CHC and TB Clinic (i.e., methodology should follow the approach used in developing fees for medical, dental, and behavioral health services).
 This is critical from an administrative and compliance perspective.